toto-haricot/images-utils/README.md

 - 📁 **display_tool/** : This tool aims to help visualizing the outputs of some algorithms along with the corresponding inputs.
 It is especially usefull for benchmarks.
 More information is available in **display_tool/readme.md**. </br></br>

-- 📁 **IQA/** : In this repository you will find several scripts for **Image Quality Assessment**.
-You will find implementation of full reference image quality assessment algorithms (PSNR, SSIM), blind iqa algorithms (blockiness) and some metrics to evaluate the performances of an iqa scoring algorithme with respect to human assessment.
-More information is available in **iqa/readme.md**. </br></br>
+- 📁 **images_comparison/** : In this repository you will find several scripts to measure the proximity and similarity between two images.
+This is a type **Image Quality Assessment** algorithms for which we always have the ground truth, in this case we say that we are dealing with full-reference iqa. </br></br>

 ## scripts 📋